Get the most recent information on South Australia's response to the Coronavirus pandemic.

 All concession payments are made by electronic funds transfer (EFT).
 You must provide your banking details to receive the concession.
 Use the online household concessions form to update your banking details or contact the ConcessionsSA Hotline.

-- Eligible homeowner-occupiers, retirement village residents and residential park residents who have previously received a Cost of Living Concession payment will be paid by the end of August 2019.
+- homeowner-occupiers, retirement village residents and residential park residents who have previously received a Cost of Living Concession payment will be paid by the end of August 2020.

-- Eligible homeowner-occupiers and retirement village residents, who submit a new application before 31 October 2019, will be paid by the end of 2019.
+- homeowner-occupiers and retirement village residents, who submit a new application before 31 October 2020, will be paid by the end of 2020.

-- Eligible tenants will be paid by the end of March 2020.
+- tenants will be paid by the end of March 2021.

 Advance payment and boost for Centrelink JobSeeker recipients